Bison and Coyote armoured vehicles: Coyote

-The Coyote has been in service since 1996 for use in the light reconnaissance (scout) role.
-It was also initially used in the role of medium tank trainer within armoured cavalry squadrons in the same way as the AVGP Cougar it replaced.
+The Coyote has been in service since 1996 for use in the light reconnaissance scout role.
+It was initially used in the role of medium tank trainer within armoured cavalry squadrons in the same way as the AVGP Cougar it replaced.

 Origins

-The Coyote Reconnaissance Vehicle is a non-amphibious armoured reconnaissance vehicle based on the design of the LAV-25 and the MOWAG Piranha II.
-The Canadian Forces ordered 203 of the vehicles in 1993 to replace the Lynx reconnaissance vehicle, and all were delivered and entered service by 1996.
-The Coyote originally came in three variants: the "Mast" variant with a mast-mounted surveillance system, a variant with a remote surveillance suite, and a basic reconnaissance/command post variant.
+The Coyote reconnaissance vehicle is a non-amphibious armoured reconnaissance vehicle based on the design of the LAV-25.
+The Canadian Forces ordered 203 of the vehicles in 1993 to replace the Lynx reconnaissance vehicle.
+All were delivered and entered service by 1996.
+The Coyote originally came in three variants: the "mast" variant with a mast-mounted surveillance system, a variant with a remote surveillance suite, and a basic reconnaissance/command post variant.

 Armament

 The Coyote mounts a 25×137mm M242 Bushmaster chain gun and two 7.62×51mm NATO C6 general purpose machine guns in an electrically driven turret.
-The turret also features a laser-warning receiver, and mounts a total of eight grenade launchers in two clusters capable of firing smoke and fragmentation grenades.
+The turret features a laser-warning receiver, and mounts a total of eight grenade launchers in two clusters capable of firing smoke and fragmentation grenades.
 One of the machine guns is mounted coaxial to the main gun while the other is pintle-mounted in front of the crew commander's hatch.

-The main gun is equipped with dual ammunition feeds that allow for separate weapons effects, selectable by the gunner/crew commander; the standard load is a belt of armour-piercing sabot rounds and a belt of HE-T explosive/fragmentation rounds.
-The main gun and coax machine gun are 2-axis stabilized.
-The turret is equipped with a laser rangefinder, but no ballistic computer; elevation and lead corrections are applied manually by the gunner using multi-stadia reticules in the day, thermal, and image intensification sights.
+The main gun is equipped with dual ammunition feeds that allow for separate weapons effects, selectable by the gunner/crew commander.
+The standard load is a belt of armour-piercing sabot rounds and a belt of HE-T explosive/fragmentation rounds.
+The main gun and coax machine gun are two-axis stabilized.
+The turret is equipped with a laser rangefinder, but no ballistic computer.
+Elevation and lead corrections are applied manually by the gunner using multi-stadia reticules in the day, thermal, and image intensification sights.

 Protection

 The standard armour of the Coyote protects against small arms fire, anti-personnel mines, and shrapnel, with add-on armour kits able to protect against larger projectiles.
 The Coyote is equipped with a suite of devices for detection nuclear, biological, and chemical (NBC) weapons, consisting of a GID-3 chemical detector and an AN/VDR-2 radiation monitor.
-Each vehicle is also equipped with an NBC ventilated respirator system.
+Each vehicle is equipped with an NBC ventilated respirator system.